dhanyashree-gurukar/Computer-Networks-Lab/README.md

 8. Write a program for congestion control using leaky bucket algorithm and token bucket algorithm.

 9. Write a program to implement random early detection(RED) congestion control algorithm.

+### Part-B : Simulation Experiments using NS2/NS3/NetSim or any other suitable simulation software.

+10. Implement three nodes point-to-point network with duplex links between them.
+Set the queue size, vary the bandwidth and find the number of packets dropped.

+11. Implement transmission of ping messages/trace route over a network topology consisting of 6 nodes and find the number of packed dropped due to congestion.

+12. Implement an Ethernet LAN using n nodes and set multiple traffic nodes and plot congestion window for different source/destination.

+13. Implement simple ESS and with transmitting nodes in wire-less LAN by simulation and determine the performance with respect to transmission of packets.